lkaihua/carp/dev.md

 - [x] To abbreviate very long folder/file name smartly
 - [x] To dynamically load images to preview
 - [x] To highlight certain category of files in current folder
+- [ ] To create thumbnails for images and videos

 ### Nice to have
 - [x] A mp3 player